 - Avoid or remove modifications such as spoilers or aftermarket wheel arches

 Depreciation is generally the second biggest cost of buying a car after fuel.
 If you choose badly on a new car, it can easily become the largest expense.
-While petrol prices vary over time, the typical cost is around £800 per year.
+While petrol prices vary over time, depreciation is a constant for nearly every car – it varies hugely, but the typical cost of depreciation to an average vehicle is around £800 per year.

 But when depreciation over the first 3 years of ownership can vary between 10-40% or more, you could lose thousands annually without even realising.

-If you’re buying a new car, then depreciation is a major factor.
-The biggest drop in value comes in the first few years of vehicle ownership.
-And it starts from the moment you drive away from the dealer forecourt.
+If you’re buying a new car, then depreciation is always a major factor.
+The biggest drop in value comes in the first few years – or even months – of vehicle ownership.
+And depressingly, it starts from the moment you drive away from the dealer’s forecourt.

-By the end of the first three years, with the average of around 30,000 on the clock, the typical car will have lost around 60% of the initial price.
+By the end of the first three years, with the average at around 30,000 on the clock by then, the typical car will have lost around 60% of its initial price.